jethrokuan/braindump/content/zettels/the_intelligent_investor.md

 1. Always thoroughly analyse a company, and the soundness of the underlying businesses, before buying its stock.
 2. Deliberate protect yourself against serious losses
 3.  aspire to "adequate", not extraordinary performance

+## Combating Inflation {#combating-inflation}

+Mild inflation allows companies to pass the increased costs of their own raw materials on to customers, but high inflation wreaks havoc-forcing customers to slash their purchases, depressing activity throughout the economy.

+To guard against inflation, a common advice is to buy stocks, but in truth stocks failed to keep up with inflation about one-fifth of the time.

+To combat inflation, additionally look into [REITs]({{< relref "reits" >}}), and government bonds.